 Coatepeque Lake is one of the most recognized landmarks in the country.
 To know more about this caldera, visit the Lake Coatepeque page.

-Izalco volcano, also known as the lighthouse of the Pacific, is a famous landmark located in the Cerro Verde National Park.
+Izalco volcano, also known as the lighthouse of the Pacific, is a famous landmark in El Salvador, it islocated in the Cerro Verde National Park.

-This volcano is one of the most popular in the country, every year, local and foreign tourists visit this volcano to relish its magnitude or hike to the summit, and appreciate the fantastic views.
+This volcano is one of the most popular in the country, every year, local and foreign tourists visit this volcano to enjoy its magnitude, hike to the summit, and appreciate the fantastic views.

-In the western part of the country, in the city of San Miguel, the second or third largest city in the country.
+The cathedral is located in the city of San Miguel, the second or third largest city in the country.
 The church is called, the Cathedral Basilica of Queen of Peace or Catedral Basílica Reina de la Paz in Spanish.

-Unquestionably, the Cathedral of San Miguel is an architectural jewel and the pride and joy of the citizens in this city.
+Unquestionably, the Cathedral of San Miguel is an architectural jewel and also the pride and joy of the citizens in the city.

-If you plan to visit this city for its festivities in November, do not forget to visit this Landmark.
+If you plan to visit this city for its festivities in November, do not forget to visit and appreciate this Landmark.

-In my opinion, this church is a landmark because of it’s non-descriptive concrete exterior and an astonishing interior that makes it unique.
+In my opinion, this church is a landmark in El Salvador because of it’s non-descriptive concrete exterior and an astonishing interior that makes it unique.

 Basically, from the outside, the church looks more like an airplane hangar than a church.
 However, once you go inside, you will witness the arched roof and natural light rushing in like a rainbow across the altar, and bouncing off the metal and rock.

 This unusual landmark is part of the main attractions in the San Salvador historic downtown.